 The single was released on 7″ only, and originally issued in a plain black sleeve, before being reissued in a standard EMI sleeve after initial copies mis-credited production of the b-side to Chris Thomas instead of Dave Goodman.

 Virgin Records re-issued Anarchy in the UK in various formats in 1983 and 1992.
-The 7″ single was re-issued in its original form as part of the limited edition 2007 vinyl re-issue series.
+The 7″ single was re-issued in its original form as part of the limited edition Virgin 2007 vinyl re-issue series.
 A picture disc version was released in 2012 by Universal; followed in 2023 by a 7″ coloured vinyl in 2023.